 ×

-Estee Lauder considers bid for Puig at 18-19 euros per share, report says
+Estee Lauder considers bid for Puig at 18-19 euros per share, source says

 By Thomson Reuters Apr 29, 2026 | 9:09 AM

-April 29 (Reuters) – Cosmetics giant Estee Lauder is considering launching a takeover bid for all of Puig’s Class B shares at 18 to 19 euros ($21 to $22.20) a share, Spanish newspaper Expansion said on Wednesday, citing sources close to the negotiations.
+April 29 (Reuters) – Cosmetics giant Estee Lauder is considering launching a takeover bid for all of Puig’s Class B shares at 18 to 19 euros ($21 to $22.20) a share, said a source close to the matter.

 The two companies said in March that they were in talks over a potential business combination that would create the world’s largest premium beauty player and bring brands including Tom Ford, Carolina Herrera, Rabanne, Jean Paul Gaultier and Clinique under one roof.